 You’ve likely heard the quip about Fast, Good, and Cheap.
 You can only pick two because the three are inexplicably tied to one another and you can’t change one thing without adversely affecting the others.

 So if you have or work in a small business, or are embarking on a project in the world of design, listen up.
 These lessons are for you.

 Lesson 1: things always take longer than you think they will

-As humans who are wholeheartedly dependent on technology (many of us anyway), we’ve gotten spoiled to the speed at which information is available.
+As humans who are wholeheartedly dependent on technology, we’ve gotten spoiled to the speed at which information is available.
 So similarly, we expect the same instant gratification for everything else.
 As if everything in life should happen as quickly as launching a web browser on a computer.

 Sadly, that’s just not the case.

 Humans are naturally fallible creatures.
 We are terrible at estimating (like, abysmal), and we frequently make mistakes (whether we admit them or not).
 And estimates are really just guesses anyway—sometimes uninformed ones.
 So depending on the scale and scope of what you’re doing, be it a logo project, a website, or a kitchen remodel, understand that even with the best of intentions and what you believe to be proper planning, the timeline will likely be extended.

 For example, the initial timeline my contractor gave me for our most recent renovation was 2.5 weeks.
 The actual time was nearly 6 (I’ll get more into the reasons why below).